hummingbot/hummingbot-site/docs/exchanges/hyperliquid.md

 ## 🔑 How to Connect

-### Vault Guide
+!!! tip
     See the [Hyperliquid Vault Guide](/academy-content/using-hyperliquid-vaults-with-hummingbot/) for more details on how to use Hyperliquid VauLts.

 ### Add Keys to Hummingbot